 Data travels a set path, leading to consistent latency.
 You know roughly how long data takes to get around (e.g., 10µs delay per node means 100µs in a 10-node ring).
 Less jitter than contention-based Ethernet.

 Token passing or scheduled access methods mean devices aren't fighting to transmit at the same time.
+This is a major advantage over bus topology, where CSMA/CD collisions degrade performance as you add nodes.

 Bidirectional rings can automatically reroute traffic around a break, often very quickly (SONET/SDH aims for under 50ms).
+This self-healing capability makes ring topology valuable for mission-critical infrastructure.

 Adding a node just means breaking the ring and inserting it with two connections.
 Potentially less complex cabling than adding a node to a full mesh.